kpatera/PriorGen-1/README.md

 # PriorGen - Ver 2.0 beta
  PriorGen — Generates Prior Distributions for Proportions

-# EVI
-EVI: the Epidemic Volatility Index as an early-warning tool for epidemic waves

 ## Installation

 To install the current source from GitHub use: